systemvaz/RPi_Robot_Flask/README.md

 # RPi_Robot #
-Autonomous robotics project utilising Rasberry Pi 4B, motor controllers and various sensors.
-Making it up as I go, so it's a work in progresss....

 ## Current Hardware: ##
 * Rasberry Pi 4b 8GB ram - Overclocked to 2Ghz - Heatsink and dual fans